tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 * **The T wave** represens the repolarization of the ventricles.
 This causes the ventricals to relax allowing them to fill back up with blood.

 In order to determine the heart rate and heart rate varation the time from the beat to beat time is needed, the distance between any two consecuticve QRS peaks is the time between those beats.
-The QRS complexes have this property beacuse the peak indicates the moment that the heart expells the blood.
+The QRS complexes have this property beacuse the peak indicates the moment that the heart expells the blood contained within its ventricals.

 ^^^^^^^^^^^^^
 Preprocessing